andrew/ultimate-awesome/README.md

 - [awesome-visio](https://github.com/bhdicaire/awesome-visio) - A community-driven list of awesome resources about Microsoft Visio including shapes.
 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [awesome-nctu](https://github.com/Cycatz/awesome-nctu) - 一個蒐集與交大相關的網站或資源的彙整清單.
-- [awesome-intunetools](https://github.com/Deepshah0308/awesome-intunetools) - A curated list of awesome tools and resources for managing, troubleshooting, and automating Microsoft Intune deployments.
-This repository includes links to various community-built tools, scripts, and solutions that enhance the capabilities of Microsoft Intune, covering areas like device management, security, automation, and debugging.
 - [awesome-visual-studio](https://github.com/egeerardyn/awesome-visual-studio) - A curated list of awesomeness for Visual Studio IDE.
 - [awesome-web3-security](https://github.com/fabionoth/awesome-web3-security) - A curated list of awesome Web3 Security.
 - [awesome-claude-skills](https://github.com/kenryu42/awesome-claude-skills) - Awesome list for Claude Skills — a reusable, filesystem-based resources that provide Claude with domain-specific expertise developed by Anthropic.